 #/etc/sysconfig/network/ifcfg-ib0 DEVICE=ib0 TYPE=InfiniBand ONBOOT=yes HWADDR=80:00:00:4c:fe:80:00:00:00:00:00:00:f4:52:14:03:00:7b:cb:a1 BOOTPROTO=none IPADDR=172.31.0.254 PREFIX=24 NETWORK=172.31.0.0 BROADCAST=172.31.0.255 IPV4_FAILURE_FATAL=yes IPV6INIT=no MTU=65520 CONNECTED_MODE=yes NAME=ib0

-To learn more about the IPoIB communication mode, see https://www.kernel.org/doc/Documentation/infiniband/ipoib.txt.
+For more information about the IPoIB communication mode, see https://www.kernel.org/doc/Documentation/infiniband/ipoib.txt.

 IB networks are presented to you through the BMS specifications shown in Figure 1.
 You need to configure and plan the VLANs and IP addresses.